 Here you'll find explanations of the core concepts and terminology of Scroll Versions.

-The Author View is the normal interface Confluence authors see, as opposed to the Public View.
-For more information about the new elements Scroll Versions adds to the Author View, see Write content.
+The Author View is the normal interface Confluence authors see, as opposed to the Public View, which is only used while same-space publishing.
+For more information about the new elements Scroll Versions adds to the Author View, see Navigate the App.

 .<pagetitle> v<versionname>, e.g. .Glossary v3.0